 Revenue Is Up, But Twitter Is Still Struggling In Slow Growth Mode

-Twitter reports 320 million monthly active users -- up 4 million over last quarter.
+Twitter reports 320 million monthly active users -- up 4 million.
 None of the growth is in the US.
 Revenue increased 58% YoY to $569 million.

 Twitter’s slow growth woes continue.